Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Experiments

-In this section, we study whether machine-text detectors are robust against various attacks as the sample size grows.
-Although two distributions may appear indistinguishable on a per-sample basis, their differences become more apparent as the number of samples increases.
-For each detector, we compute the score $s_i$ by taking the sample mean of its outputs over $n$ samples.
-For each value of $n$, we report the \emph{best} score achieved across the detectors described in~\autoref{sec:experimental_procedure} for a \emph{pessimistic} estimate of the detectability of each attack.
+In this section, we study whether machine-text detectors are robust against various attacks as the number of documents available grows.
+Although two distributions may appear indistinguishable on a per-sample basis, their differences become more apparent as the number of samples increases~\citep{chakraborty2023possibilitiesaigeneratedtextdetect}.
+For each detector, we compute its score $s_i$ by taking the sample mean of its outputs over $N$ documents.
+For each value of $N$, we report the \emph{best} score achieved across each of the detectors described in~\autoref{sec:experimental_procedure} for a \emph{pessimistic} estimate of the detectability of each attack.
 These results are shown in~\autoref{fig:MGTD}.

-We find that our approach is the least detectable, even in domains for which it was not trained (Amazon and Reddit).
+We find that our approach is the least detectable, even in domains for which it was not trained (Amazon and Blogs).
 Although our approach transfers well to Amazon, we find that it becomes detectable with just $5$ samples in the Blogs domain.
-We attribute this to the large domain mismatch between the training data (Reddit), favoring informal social media text, and the more structured, formal blogs text.
-To better understand the differences between each detector, we break down the per-detector performance for our method and Mistral-7B-DPO-FastDetectGPT on Reddit in~\autoref{fig:MGTD_compare}.
-The results highlight that although Mistral-7B-DPO-FastDetectGPT is robust against FastDetectGPT, the detector it was explicitly optimized against, as well as others that rely on similar token-level features, it remains easily identifiable by StyleDetect, which leverages writing style.
-In contrast, our approach is more universally undetectable across all detectors tested although not being explicitly optimized against any of them.
+We attribute this to the large domain mismatch between the training data (Reddit), favoring informal social media text over the more structured, formal blogs text.
+To better understand the differences between each detector, we break down the per-detector performance for our method and Detector-Guided DPO on Reddit in~\autoref{fig:MGTD_compare}.
+The results highlight that although Detector-Guided DPO is robust against FastDetectGPT, the detector it was explicitly optimized against, as well as others that rely on similar token-level features, it remains easily identifiable by StyleDetect, which leverages writing style.
+In contrast, our approach shows a better trade-off in evading zero-shot detectors (FastDetectGPT, Binoculars, Rank, and LogRank) and stylistic detectors (StyleDetect, StyleDetect-CISR, and StyleDetect-SD).
 Finally, in~\autoref{table:edit_semsim}, we show the semantic similarity and the character edit distance of each approach that relies on transforming text.
-We find that our approach preserves the meaning of the original text (similarity $> 0.85$), while making on average $+43$ more character edits than regular paraphrasing.
+We find that our approach preserves the meaning of the original text (similarity $\geq 0.85$), while making on average $+43$ more character edits than regular paraphrasing.
 We attribute this increase in edits to the necessary constraint of following the target author's writing style.